Resonance poles and threshold energies for hadron physical problems by a model-independent universal algorithm: Prediction of decay thresholds for annihilation from experimental data

 where $\sigma(e^+e^-\rightarrow hadrons)$ is the experimental cross section corrected for initial state radiation and electron-positron vertex loops, and $\sigma(e^+e^-\rightarrow \mu^+\mu^-)=4\pi \alpha^2(s)/3s$ with the electromagnetic fine-structure constant $\alpha(s)$.
 Depending on the collision energy, different flavors of quarks can be produced.

 A collection of data on the ratio $R(s)$ is shown in Fig.~\ref{fig:ee} together with two input regions used for the RVP method and the obtained extrapolation functions.
-We note that $R(s)$ exhibits a significant increase at $\sqrt{s}\approx 4$~GeV which is related to the production threshold of charm quarks, in particular of $D$ mesons (see e.g. \cite{ZeninEzhelaLugovskyEtAl2001} for details).
-As shown in Fig.~\ref{fig:ee}, only one of the Pad\'{e} extrapolations correctly predicts a threshold at $\sqrt{s}\approx 4$~GeV while the other shows a smooth behavior.
+We note that $R(s)$ exhibits a significant increase at $\sqrt{s}\approx 4$~GeV which is related to the production threshold of charm quarks, in particular of $D$ mesons, and the charmonium poles (see e.g. \cite{ZeninEzhelaLugovskyEtAl2001} for details).
+As shown in Fig.~\ref{fig:ee}, the two results obtained by the RVP method from the different input data indicate on the singularity at the same energy ($\approx 4$~GeV) by deviation from the given $R(s)$ experimental data.
+In one extrapolation (marked by green in Fig.~\ref{fig:ee}), the function indicates the threshold energy, although it has a smooth behavior.
+In the other extrapolation (marked by purple in Fig.~\ref{fig:ee}), the function indicates the threshold energy by exhibiting a singular behavior as in Figs.~\ref{F}-\ref{fig:model1}.

 The prediction of thresholds in this case has of course to be treated with care.
 First of all, the experimental data are noisy which gives rise to a strong dependence on the chosen input points.
 Moreover, there are several smaller decay thresholds and resonance peaks present in the vicinity of the input regions chosen, which limits the radius of convergence of the obtained Pad\'{e} extrapolations.